MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-10.md

 -->

-As a financial accountant, use the report to:
+Accountants use the report to:

-* Verify the accuracy of the financial data by ensuring that debits and credits are balanced and comparing this year's and last year's balances
+* Verify the accuracy of the financial data by ensuring that debits and credits balance, and comparing the balances from this year and last year.
-* Prepare financial statements, such as income statements, balance sheets, and cash flow statements, based on the data obtained from the report
+* Prepare financial statements, such as income statements, balance sheets, and cash flow statements, based on the report.
-* Help identify any discrepancies or errors in financial data and investigate further as necessary
+* Identify discrepancies or errors in financial data and investigate them.

-As a financial controller, use the report to:
+Financial controllers use the report to:

-* Monitor the financial health of the business by reviewing this year's and last year's balances of each account in the chart of accounts
+* Monitor the financial health of the business by reviewing this year's and last year's balances of each account in the chart of accounts.
-* Help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies based on the data obtained from the report
+* Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies, based on the report.

-As an auditor, use the report to:
+Auditors use the report to:

-* Verify the accuracy of the financial data by ensuring that debits and credits are balanced and comparing this year's and last year's balances
+* Verify the accuracy of the financial data by ensuring that debits and credits balance, and comparing the balances from this year and last year.
-* Identify any discrepancies or irregularities in financial data and investigate further as necessary
+* Identify discrepancies or irregularities in financial data and investigate them.
-* Prepare audit reports and provide recommendations for improving financial controls and processes based on the data obtained from the report
+* Prepare audit reports and provide recommendations for improving financial controls and processes based on the report.

 ## Try the report